shliophile/e-commerce/README.md

-hello this is my new professional project. it's e-commerce website.
+hello this is my new professional project. <br>
+it's e-commerce website.